Solving the 3x3x3 Rubik's Cube

-When one of these letters are shown, you look at the appropriate side and turn that face clockwise.
+When one of these letters is shown, you look at the appropriate side and turn that face clockwise.

 Sometimes, one of the letters (shown above) is followed by another letter or number.
 These could change what each move does, and it could change the whole outcome of the cube. make sure you look out for the following: